2zqa/hypixel-signatures/docs/Getting started.md

 # Getting started

-Welcome to the project!
-This guide will help you set up your development environment and get the project running.
+Welcome!
+This guide will help you set up your development environment and get Hypixel.Paniek.de running locally.

 1. **Clone the repository**